-I want you to imagine a college admissions representative.
+Imagine a college admissions representative.
 I’ll say it’s a woman in her late 30’s, but you can visualize anyone you want.
 It’s mid-February, at 9 pm on a weeknight.
 She’s sitting at a desk with a pen in her hand and a stack of multi-colored post-it notes at her side.
 Surrounding her are piles of file folders – dozens, maybe hundreds of file folders.
 Inside each of these file folders is the application of one hopeful high school student who wants to attend her college.

 Here’s a (slightly dramatized) photo to help you out (this is Tina Fey, in the movie Admissions):

 But, she also has dozens and dozens of applicants JUST LIKE YOU.
 Similar classes, similar GPA, similar test scores, equally impressive extracurricular activities.
 And while she’d love to admit every strong student she comes across, she knows that she can only put about 1/3 of the folders into the Admit pile.
-Only about a third of those hard-working young people will be given an offer to join her college.
+Only about A THIRD of those hard-working young people will be given an offer to join her college.

 So what are you going to write in your essay that will make the admissions officer decide to put your application in the ADMIT pile?

 This is what I want you to visualize when you select your essay topics and as you craft your essays.
 Your challenge is to figure out what you can write that will make an admissions rep think, “I want this student at my college!”
-Continually return to this admissions officer and ask yourself, “What can I tell him/her that will make me memorable?”
+Continually return to this admissions officer and ask yourself, “What can I write that will make me memorable?”

 Your answer to that question should be as unique as you are!